cantikapf/IR-study-companion/_chapters/034-Contemporary Issues In Global Politics/040-media-politics.md

 title: Alternative Media and International Politics
 slug: media-politics
 abstract: Case studies of alternative media and their impact on international politics.
+simple_summary: "The world is shrinking!
+Because of the internet, airplanes, and trade, a problem in one side of the world (like a sick person or a polluted river) can quickly become everyone's problem.
+This chapter shows how everything is connected like a giant spider web."
 ---

 ## Introduction

-Social media platforms have increasingly played a role in protest movements and political uprisings over the past decade.
-With the rise of platforms like Twitter, Facebook, and YouTube, activists have new tools to quickly disseminate information, organize protests, and garner global support for their causes.
+**Social** **media** platforms have increasingly played a role in protest movements and political uprisings over the past decade.
+With the rise of platforms like **Twitter**, Facebook, and YouTube, activists have new tools to quickly disseminate information, organize protests, and garner global support for their causes.

-Perhaps the first major "Twitter revolution" occurred during the 2009 Iranian election protests.
+Perhaps the first major "**Twitter revolution**" occurred during the 2009 Iranian election protests.
 Activists used Twitter and Facebook to spread their message and organize demonstrations after the re-election of Iranian President Mahmoud Ahmadinejad, which many suspected was rigged.
 This showed how social media could provide powerful, speedy, and relatively low-cost tools for political activism.

 However, experts debate the actual impact of social media on these protests.
 While social media helps spread information rapidly, some argue it played a minor role compared to on-the-ground organizing.
 The political context also affects how useful social media tools are, and the willingness of citizens to take to the streets.